 When the 75-acre farm site of the Shakori Hills GrassRoots Festival of Music and Dance in Silk Hope, was at risk of being sold to real estate developers in the winter of 2013, Carol found 27 local investors to finance the purchase of the property.
 They now carry the “mortgage” so that the two non-profits that run the 12 year old, twice annual Shakori Hills GrassRoots Festival, and the year-round Shakori Hills Cultural Arts Center, can flourish and grow, delighting people of all ages, shapes, sizes, and musical persuasions for decades to come.

-To date that totals over 2 million dollars in local investing in things that matter in North Carolina.
+To date that totals about 4 million dollars in local investing in things that matter in North Carolina.

 Carol’s book, Financing Our Foodshed: Growing Local Food With Slow Money, (New Society Publishers, April 2013) tells the compelling, real life stories of twenty-two of those local food entrepreneurs – folks who grow, process, distribute, and sell local food – and the motivations behind the ordinary people in their communities who become their lenders.
 It is a blueprint for any community that wants to get moving from Wall Street to Main Street.

 A successful business owner herself, Carol understands the challenge of raising capital to start-up, run or expand a small business.
 Growing up in rural NW Connecticut, she watched as one by one the working farms disappeared.
 Now she works to change that trend, guiding patient capital to small-scale farmers and the businesses that support them in North Carolina, where she and her husband, Mark, have lived for the past 30 years.